minimxl/dots/Readme.md

 - My Irssi theme.
 (I am not the creator.)
 - My wallpapers.

-Note: I use Vimix Light for GTK & Arc+Vimix for icons.
+Note: My Polybar config requires Font Awesome 5 to be installed.
+I use Vimix Light for GTK & Arc+Vimix for icons.